austral/specification/src/ref/boolean.md

 #### Description

-The `and` &specialop; evaluates forms one at a time, from left to right, returning `false` as soon as a form evaluates to `false`.
+The `and` SPECIALOP evaluates forms one at a time, from left to right, returning `false` as soon as a form evaluates to `false`.
 If all forms evaluate to `true`, it returns `true`.